-Available facilities: The Department provides modern systems for lectures and practical works with high quality teaching and research facilities.
+Available facilities: The Department provides modern systems for lectures and practical works with high quality teaching, learning and research facilities.
 Teaching in the classrooms is facilitated with digital multimedia and other necessary supports.
-The Department has a rich seminar library with a large collection of reference books and journals.
+The Department has a rich seminar library with a large collection of reference books and journals with E-library supports.
 It possesses a number of practical and research laboratories with modern equipment, facilities and service systems.
 In addition, the Department trains new scientists and produces excellent research publications.
 The Department of Microbiology has been recognized as a centre of excellence in the field of Microbiology, Molecular Biology and Biotechnology researches in Bangladesh.
 Various research groups are working in collaboration with the top research organizations at home and abroad.

-The Faculty strength: As of March 2021, there are 26 Faculty members working in the Department of Microbiology of which 16 are Professors, 2 Associate Professors, 3 Assistant Professors and the rest are Lecturers.
-Four of them are on study leave to study abroad, while one is on deputation.
+The Faculty strength: There are 29 Faculty members working in the Department of Microbiology of which 14 are Professors, 1 Associate Professors, 3 Assistant Professors and the rest are Lecturers.
+Six of them are on study leave to study abroad.
 In addition, one of the ex-faculty members is working as an Honorary Professor.